nakker/ecfr-navigator/documentation/customizing-ai-prompts.md

 # Customizing AI Analysis Prompts

-The eCFR Analyzer uses AI to analyze regulatory sections and provide summaries, antiquated scores, and business unfriendliness scores.
+The eCFR Navigator uses AI to analyze regulatory sections and provide summaries, antiquated scores, and business unfriendliness scores.
 You can customize the prompts used for these analyses through environment variables.

 ## Available Prompt Environment Variables